-- 1. Despite significant advances in people's health and life expectancy in recent years, relative improvements have been unequal among and within countries.
-Globally, more than 400 million people lack access to essential health care.
-Where it is accessible, care is too often fragmented or of poor quality, and consequently the responsiveness of the health system and satisfaction with health services remain low in many countries.
-For example, fragile and poorly integrated health systems were crucial contributors to the Ebola virus disease outbreaks in West Africa, and continued lack of connection between health systems and strengthening capacities within the International Health Regulations (2005) leaves other countries vulnerable. - 2.
+- 1. The Executive Board at its 138th session in January 2016 noted an earlier version of this report, and adopted resolution EB138.R2.
+The report has been updated (particularly paragraphs 15, 16 and 18-20) in the light of comments made during the Board's discussion. - 2.
+Despite significant advances in people's health and life expectancy in recent years, relative improvements have been unequal among and within countries.
+Globally, more than 400 million people lack access to essential health care.2 Where it is accessible, care is too often fragmented or of poor quality, and consequently the responsiveness of the health system and satisfaction with health services3 remain low in many countries.
+For example, fragile and poorly integrated health systems were crucial contributors to the Ebola virus disease outbreaks in West Africa, and continued lack of connection between health systems and strengthening capacities within the International Health Regulations (2005) leaves other countries vulnerable. - 3.
 Many countries still face significant problems of unequal geographical access to health services, shortages of health workers and weak supply chains.
 Even for high priority conditions such as maternal and child health, coverage of basic services (for example, antenatal care and presence of a skilled birth attendant at delivery) remains low in many countries.
 Continuity of care is also poor for many health conditions owing to weak referral systems.
 The focus on hospital-based, disease-based and self-contained "silo" curative care models further undermines the ability of health systems to provide universal, equitable, high-quality and financially sustainable care.
-Service providers are often unaccountable to the populations they serve and therefore have limited incentive to provide the responsive care that matches the needs and preferences of their users.
-People are often unable to make appropriate decisions about their own health and health care, or exercise control over decisions about their health and that of their communities. - 3.
-Making progress towards the United Nations' Sustainable Development Goal 3 (Ensure health lives and promote well-being for all at all ages), including target 3.8 on universal health coverage, requires countries to move towards ensuring that all people and communities have access to health services that are high quality, safe and acceptable.
-Cost-efficient, effective approaches to service
+Service providers are often unaccountable to the populations they serve and therefore have limited incentive to provide the responsive care that matches the needs of their users.
+People are often unable to make appropriate decisions about their own health and health care, or exercise control over decisions about their health and that of their communities.